Javanh06/Blackjack/README.md

 # Blackjack
 This is a complete implementation of the classic Blackjack (21) card game built with Python and Tkinter.
 The game features a graphical user interface with realistic card dealing, scoring, and game mechanics.
 It includes all standard Blackjack rules plus special features like splitting pairs.

-This is a complete implementation of the classic Blackjack (21) card game built with Python and Tkinter.
-The game features a graphical user interface with realistic card dealing, scoring, and game mechanics.
-It includes all standard Blackjack rules plus special features like splitting pairs.

 The game runs in a resizable window that adapts to different screen sizes while maintaining proper text formatting and layout.
 The elegant interface includes card suit symbols (♣♦♥♠) and a customizable background image.

 Features